-- When remove information is aggregated for the group of “legitimate” users, the remove list information may be used to determine scores for documents for all users.
+- When removed information is aggregated for the group of “legitimate” users, the remove list information may be used to determine scores for documents for all users.

-- When remove list information associated with contacts within an address book and is aggregated, that remove list information may be used to determine scores for those users.
+- When removing list information associated with contacts within an address book and is aggregated, that removed list information may be used to determine scores for those users.

-11. Google may combine the IR score, link-based score, and remove list score for a total score used to rank a document.
+11. Google may combine the IR score link-based score and remove the list score for a total score used to rank a document.

-12. This removal of “undesirable” documents from search results may serve to improve a user’s search experience.
+12. This removal of “undesirable” documents from search results may improve a user’s search experience.

-In addition to working with web-based documents, this remove list process could also be used for documents on a computer searched for with a desktop search.
+In addition to working with web-based documents, this remove list process could also be used for papers on a computer searched for with a desktop search.

 This “remove this result” option has appeared in Google’s personalized results, and a couple of quick-eyed commentators covered it the first time around.
 Marc Hil Macalua wrote about it in a September 2005 post titled Remove Result Option in Google Personalized Search.
 Loren Baker covered this in Google Testing Remove Result and Spam Report Options.